 If you really want to resist doing this manually, you can download the TinyPNG plugin for WordPress.
 It uses the same service.
 It only allows for 500 compressions per month before they charge you.
 I’ve found it does a much better job than the EWWW Image Optimizer or WP Smush.
 It’s your choice, but I recommend going plugin free!

 There you have it my friends.
 Now you can resize and compress your images online with free services.
-If you have any questions, please contact me and I’ll be happy to help.
+If you have any questions, please contact me and we’d be happy to help.